nolan-h-hamilton/Consenrich/docs/source/index.rst

    examples
    modules

-*Consenrich* estimates genome-wide regulatory signal hidden in noisy, multi-sample HTS datasets.
+Consenrich is a fast, adaptive, and explainable algorithm for estimating quantitative genome-wide signals hidden in noisy multi-sample HTS data.

 .. image:: ../images/noise.png
   :alt: Simplified schematic of Consenrich
   :width: 85%
   :align: center

-Consenrich explicitly models critical but often-overlooked aspects in genomic signal quantification:
+Special consideration is given to critical but often-overlooked aspects in genome-wide signal and uncertainty quantification, including:

 - *Sample-specific and region-specific noise* across the genome, addressing both technical and biological sources that corrupt sequencing data.
 - *Dependencies between proximal loci* for spatially consistent, recursive propagation of signals and uncertainty genome-wide.

-These refinements grant immediate practical appeal to a wide array of downstream tasks requiring quantitative, uncertainty-calibrated analysis of shared regulatory signals.
+These refinements grant immediate practical appeal to a wide array of downstream tasks such as differential analyses, MPRA design, and so on.

+This documentation includes installation instructions, a variety of usage examples, and an API reference for the software implementation of Consenrich.

 .. list-table::
-   :widths: 50 50
+   :widths: 30 50
    :header-rows: 1

    * - Resource